Condor-Performance-Modeling/how-to/RUN_SIM.md

-# RUN_CAM Documentation
+# RUN_SIM Documentation

-`run_cam` is a script that facilitates running the performance model.
+`run_sim` is a script that facilitates running the performance model.

 ## Examples

 ```
-run_cam dhry                     # Run the simulator on the Dhrystone workload
+run_sim dhry                     # Run the simulator on the Dhrystone workload
-run_cam rpt dhry                 # Run Dhrystone and generate a report in this directory
+run_sim -ro dhry                 # Run Dhrystone and send both report and stdout to this directory
-run_cam wfc --no-run             # Run the simulator and write the final config YAML
+run_sim --wfc --no-run           # Run the simulator and write the final config YAML
-run_cam --arch medium_core dhry  # Run the simulator using the medium_core arch
+run_sim --arch medium_core dhry  # Run the simulator using the medium_core arch
 ```

 ## Setup